 The SOE requires a criminal background study before students enter field experiences or courses that require field experiences.
 Minnesota law also requires that applicants for licensure complete a similar criminal background study.
 The criminal background study made at the initiation of field coursework uses:

-* Minnesota Criminal History review through the Minnesota Bureau of Criminal Apprehension.
+Each following year, the criminal background study will include a Conduct Review Statement provided by the SOE and a Minnesota Criminal History review through the Minnesota Bureau of Criminal Apprehension.

 Some schools may require students to be fingerprinted for national criminal background checks before field experience or student teaching placements.
 This background check requires the student to obtain a fingerprint card and take it to a law enforcement agency to have the fingerprinting completed.
 There is a fee for this service.
 Should this be a requirement of the field experience placement, details will be discussed in the appropriate methods courses.